Corporate

 • Malaysian Code on Corporate Governance (MCCG) issued by the Securities Commission Malaysia (SC);

-• Corporate Governance Guide published by Bursa Malaysia Berhad;
+• Corporate Governance (CG) Guide published by Bursa Malaysia Berhad;

 • Guidelines on Conduct of Directors of Listed Corporations and their Subsidiaries issued by the SC; and